ObsidioSteel/ObsidioSteel/README.md

 - Linguistics (Focused on Phonology/Morphology/Syntax and Langauge Learning)
 - Machine Learning/AI (Data science, neural networks, you know...)
 - Full-stack Development (Specifically the MERN stack!)
-- Game Development (Some experience in Unity; learning Godot)

 I also love music, world history, and talking (a lot)!